 I am an EU student due to start my course in January 2021.
-What information do you have available about the UK leaving the EU, and what do I need to do to arrive in the UK?
+What information do you have available about the UK leaving the EU?

 If you have questions related to visas, immigration and comprehensive sickness insurance, please consult our Brexit pages for specific advice related to the UK's exit from the EU and the end of the transition period on 1 January 2021.
 We will update these pages as we learn more.